 GCC's financial resources are sufficient to support and sustain student learning programs and services and improve institutional effectiveness.
 A budget process ensures that resources are distributed to ensure that maintenance and development of programs and services are sufficiently funded.
 Internal controls such as accounting for handled checks or currency, counter-checking payments and accounts receivable, and maintaining clear rules on bank transactions, are in place to ensure that financial transactions are carried out in such a way that accounting errors are avoided and financial records are maintained with integrity.
 The proof of this prudent handling of resources is the unqualified/unmodified audit reports of Deloitte & Touche, LLP, an independent auditor who examines GCC's books annually, as cited in FY 2015 Financial Statement Audit Report.
 In fact, the institution is among only a few government agencies that consistently pass rigorous audits.
-GCC also continues to maintain low-risk status for fifteenth consecutive fiscal years, and is consistently commended for maintaining this status by the Office of Public Accountability.
-GCC is one of the Government of Guam agency to hold the low-risk status.
+GCC has maintained its low-risk status for sixteen consecutive fiscal years, and is consistently commended for maintaining this status by the Office of Public Accountability.
+GCC's 16th Clean Audit GCC is one of Government of Guam's agencies that hold a low-risk status.